Frequently hypercyclic meromorphic curves with slow growth: Introduction

 \begin{Prop} Let \( h: \mathbb{C} \rightarrow \mathbb{P}^m \) be an entire curve with slow growth rate

 for some constant \( \epsilon > 0 \).
 Then the set $E_h$ of directions \(\theta \in [0, 2\pi)\) for which $h\in{\sf FHC}(\mathsf{T}_{e^{\sqrt{-1}\cdot\theta}})$ is at most countable. \end{Prop}

 The complete argument will be developed in Section~\ref{sect: Nevanlinna Theory}.
-This cardinality restriction reveals a striking dichotomy: while hypercyclic entire functions can maintain minimal growth rates across uncountably many directions~\cite[Theorem D]{Guo-Xie}, our results establish that frequent hypercyclicity for entire curves in projective spaces under slow growth conditions necessarily concentrates along countable direction sets.
+This cardinality restriction reveals a striking dichotomy: while hypercyclic entire functions can maintain minimal growth rates across uncountably many directions~\cite[Theorem D]{Guo-Xie}, our result establishes that frequent hypercyclicity for entire curves in projective spaces under slow growth conditions necessarily concentrates along countable direction sets.

 Our proof strategy for Theorem~\ref{main-thm-c} builds upon the foundational construction in Theorem~\ref{CHX theorem}~\cite{Chen-Huynh-Xie-2023}, which we first outline for the prototypical case \( m = 1 \).